survivejs/webpack-book/manuscript/packages/01_consuming.md

 });
 ```

-To ignore all Font Awesome SVGs, you could have a definition like this:
+To ignore all Font Awesome SVGs, you could have a definition as below:

 **webpack.config.js**